TheGoldLab/TheGoldLab.github.io/index.md

 - Code to analyze data from experiment resides in [Analysis_SingleCP_DotsReversal](https://github.com/TheGoldLab/Analysis_SingleCP_DotsReversal).

 ## Databases of _random dots stimuli_ (Python 3)
-The [dotsDB](https://github.com/TheGoldLab/dots_db) Python module is currently under development.
-Its goal is to provide a comprehensive API to create, edit and query from [HDF5](https://www.hdfgroup.org/solutions/hdf5/) databases containing our random dots stimuli.
+The [dotsDB](https://github.com/TheGoldLab/Lab_DotsDB_Utilities) repo provides an API to create, edit and query from [HDF5](https://www.hdfgroup.org/solutions/hdf5/) databases containing our random dots stimuli.
+The 'v1.0' documentation is [here](https://scienceprojects.altervista.org/projects/dotsDB/index.html).

 # Data-collection utilities and tutorials
 Our in-house, Matlab-based utilities for controlling psychophysical experiments are found in the repository [Lab_Matlab_Control](https://github.com/TheGoldLab/Lab_Matlab_Control) and typically referred to collectively as _SnowDots_.